foldda/charian/README.md

 <!-- OVERVIEW -->
 ## About

-Charian is a data encoding API that allows "storing" any complex structured data in a text string.
-Encoding with Charian does not require first establishing a fixed data model (aka. a schema), so the process is very simple and straightforward.
+Charian is a data encoding API for "storing" any complex structured data in a text string.
+Encoding with Charian does not require establishing a predefined data model (aka. a schema), so the process is very simple and straightforward.

 Available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java), Charian can be used for implementing -